fufexan/cv/modules/projects.typ

 	date: [2021 - Present],
 	location: [],
 	description: list(
-		[Repo hosting an ever-growing collection of games and gaming-related programs packaged for Nix],
+		[Repo hosting an ever-growing collection of games and related software packaged for Nix],
 	)
 )